Monica-Nguyen/SpaceInvaders/README.md

 You will need to install JavaFx.
 Follow the instructions below.

 ## How to execute the game on Eclipse
 • Download all the files from the master branch as a Zipped Download.
-Extract the src folders to your desktop for easy access.
+Extract the src folder from the Space_Invaders3 to your desktop for easy access.
 Open the Eclipse program.
 Install JavaFX following the instructions on this link:

 https://bittlife.com/install-javafx-eclipse/